These Pumpkin Spice Sugar Cookies from Sally’s Cookie Addiction are the best cookies for fall! So fun to make, and they look amazing!

 - Bake for 10-11 minutes, until edges are slightly brown.
 Remove from the oven and cool for five minutes on the baking sheet before transferring to a wire rack to cool completely.

-- Add all ingredients to a stand mixer fitted with a whisk attachment and beat for five minutes.
+Add all ingredients to a stand mixer fitted with a whisk attachment and beat for two minutes.
 Add food coloring if desired.

 - To test the consistency, lift the whisk out of the icing and count how long it takes for the icing to settle back into itself.
 If it takes longer than 10 seconds, add a teaspoon or two of water.
 If it settles too quickly, add a tablespoon or two of powdered sugar.